Gyudon-beef bowl restaurants in Japan

 Gyudon is a rice bowl with the sliced beef and onions that is boiled sweetly with soy sauce.

-It has been eaten as a reasonable food in Japan since more than 100 years ago.
+It has been eaten as a reasonable food in Japan for more than 100 years ago.
 Gyudon was born at “Yoshinoya(吉野家)”.
 Yoshinoya has made gyudon popular in Japan.
-It is a popular food, especially among male.
+It is a popular food, especially among males.

 “Matsuya(松屋)” and “Sukiya(すき家)” were opened after Yoshinoya, now, three major gyudon restaurants compete.

 ↑These are “Gyumeshi” with a salad, an egg and miso soup at Matsuya.
 It’s an S size bowl.

 What is the difference between Yoshinoya, Matsuya, and Sukiya?